 All foreign students at Ardhi University need to have a Resident permit for the whole period that they will be studying in Tanzania.
-Registered foreign students, through the Dean of Students are issued an introductory letter to the Immigration office.
+Registered foreign students, through the Director of Students Services(DSS) are issued with an introductory letter to the Immigration Office for resident permit.
 In case the permit expires, renewal request should be sent to the Immigration office as well.